netmex/sqrip-woocommerce/README.txt

 d) (QR) reference number
 The reference number is either created randomly or calculated on the basis of the order number.
 It automatically adapts to the IBAN format used.

-e) Due date
+e) additional information
+On up to three lines additional information can be added to the QR invoice.
+This includes
-The time given to the payer to settle the invoice may be communicated as text on the payment part.
+- the due date (The time given to the payer to settle the invoice may be communicated as text on the payment part.).
+- the order number (Be aware: sqrip not use the order# of the plugin "WoCommerce Sequential Order Numbers")
+- any additional text (e.g. URL of webshop, thank you message) This fiels supports WPML.

 f) Integration
 Define the e-mail to which the qr-invoice will be attached to.